TruthorDareApp/Truth-or-Dare/README.md

 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-- [ ] Sign-up/Login page
+- [x] Sign-up/Login page
-- [ ] Registration page
+- [x] Registration page
-- [ ] Home screen where the user can see the videos of truths and dares
+- [x] Home screen where the user can see the videos of truths and dares
-- [ ] Logout Screen
-- [ ] Profile page for each user
+- [x] Profile page for each user
-- [ ] Clips should be labeled truth or dare
-- [ ] Settings page

 **Optional Nice-to-have Stories**

 - [ ] A comment section where people can comment on each post
 - [ ] A follow system where users can follow other users
+- [ ] Clips should be labeled truth or dare
+- [ ] Settings page
+- [ ] Logout Screen

 ### 2. Screen Archetypes